awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-config.md

 Example values: `["awslogs","fluentd","gelf","json-file","journald","splunk","logentries","syslog"]`
 Default value on Linux: `["json-file","none"]`
 Default value on Windows: `["json-file","none"]`
+If you are using ECS init, the default values are `["json-file","syslog","awslogs","none"]`\.
 The logging drivers available on the container instance\.
 The Amazon ECS container agent running on a container instance must register the logging drivers available on that instance with the `ECS_AVAILABLE_LOGGING_DRIVERS` environment variable before containers placed on that instance can use log configuration options for those drivers in tasks\.
 For information about how to use the `awslogs` log driver, see [Using the awslogs Log Driver](using_awslogs.md)\.
 For more information about the different log drivers available for your Docker version and how to configure them, see [Configure logging drivers](https://docs.docker.com/engine/admin/logging/overview/) in the Docker documentation\.

 `ECS_DISABLE_PRIVILEGED`